-Delivery Method /Level Productive Laboratory Training Type (Level) Planned Cou urse Offerings Manufacturing Skills (ME) (Standard) Case Automatic Lablers Case Automatic Lablers Flour Systems Controls Flow Racking Systems Hayssen 8 & 9 Optimization Production Equipment Operation PL Justification and Details Explain the need for productive laboratory (PL) training Treehouse Foods has purchase, or is planning to purchase new production and packaging equipment for the plant floor.
+Delivery Method /Level Productive Laboratory Training Type (Level) Planned Course Offerings Manufacturing Skills (ME) (Standard) Case Automatic Lablers Flour Systems Controls Flow Racking Systems Hayssen 8 & 9 Optimization Production Equipment Operation PL Justification and Details Explain the need for productive laboratory (PL) training Treehouse Foods has purchase, or is planning to purchase new production and packaging equipment for the plant floor.
 This equipment will increase efficiencies and capacity.
 Training is required to insure proficiency at production speeds, capacities, and quality standards.
 Occupations involved in training will be Production, Maintenance, Warehouse, Quality, and Front Line Supervisors Describe the Equipment/Processes to be used in delivering the PL training Hayssen Packaging Equipment - Calibration, operation, maintenance.
-Cost \$700,000 - 2 Hours Production Line Fire Suppression System - Calibration, maintenance, monitoring - \$600,0 hour Flour Mixing Systems Controls Upgrade - Calibration, operation, troubleshooting- \$400,00 hours Case Automatic labeling machines: Operation, calibration, troubleshooting - \$150,000 2.5 hours Warehouse Flow Through racking system - Operation, \$400,000 - 2 hours g - \$600,000 - 1 Describe Trainer Qualifications Trainers will be vendor trained and certified and approved by TreeHouse as subject matter experts. oject matter Trainer to Trainee Ratios - If more and the highest trainer-to-trainee rat than one PL class the ratios are the lowest io Trainer Trainee Ratio for One Class, or Minimum When More than One Class 1 2 Ratio for Maximum Ratio When More e than One Class 1 2 PLT Approval No
+Cost \$700,000 - 2.5 Hours Production Line Fire Suppression System - Calibration, maintenance, monitoring - \$600,000 - 1 hour Flour Mixing Systems Controls Upgrade - Calibration, operation, troubleshooting- \$400,000 - 2.5 hours Case Automatic labeling machines: Operation, calibration, troubleshooting - \$150,000 2.5 hours Warehouse Flow Through racking system - Operation, \$400,000 - 2 hours Describe Trainer Qualifications Trainers will be vendor trained and certified and approved by TreeHouse as subject matter experts.
+Trainer to Trainee Ratios - If more and the highest trainer-to-trainee rat than one PL class the ratios are the lowest Trainer Trainee Ratio for One Class, or Minimum Wh nen More than One Class 1 2 Ratio for Maximum Ratio When More than One Class 1 2 PLT Approval No ·